-We've tested over 260 mice, and below are our top picks for the best work mice in multiple categories.
+We've tested over 290 mice, and below are our top picks for the best work mice in multiple categories.
 If you're looking for a wider selection of different mice, see our picks for the best mice, the best wired mice, or the best wireless mice.

 The best mouse for work is the Logitech MX Master 3S.
-It looks sleek and professional and feels very solid and sturdy in hand.
+Not only does it look sleek and professional, but it also feels very sturdily built, with a dense, heavy body.
 It has a comfortable right-handed shape and a thumb rest with a hidden button that enables gesture controls.
-Compared to the previous versions in the lineup, this version has an improved sensor with a higher CPI range, which will be a welcome change if you use a high-resolution monitor.
+Compared to the previous MX Master models, it has an improved sensor with a higher CPI range, which will be a welcome change if you use a high-resolution monitor.
 Its most notable feature might be its pair of scroll wheels.
 The primary scroll wheel is almost silent, and you can set it to automatically switch to a faster free-scrolling mode when you scroll past a certain speed.
-The secondary scroll wheel on the left is designed to be used by your thumb and allows you to scroll horizontally, a great feature if you work with spreadsheets or timelines.
-It connects wirelessly via Bluetooth or with its Logitech BOLT USB receiver, and it has an impressive advertised battery life of up to 70 days.
+The secondary scroll wheel on the left is designed to be used by your thumb and allows you to scroll horizontally, which is handy for browsing large spreadsheets.
+It connects wirelessly via Bluetooth or with its Logitech BOLT USB receiver and has an impressive advertised battery life of up to 70 days.

-You can also wirelessly pair up to three devices simultaneously, which is helpful if you need to use multiple devices throughout your workday.
+You can also wirelessly pair this mouse with up to three devices simultaneously, which is helpful if you need to use multiple devices throughout your workday.
 Unfortunately, this mouse is fairly large, and if you have small hands, you may find it difficult to reach all the controls without shifting your hand around.
-Overall, this mouse has a premium look and feel and has several extra features that are rare to find on other productivity mice, making it our pick for the best wireless mouse for work.
+Overall, the premium design and wide array of extra features, some of which are rare for other productivity mice, make it our top pick and the best wireless mouse for work.

 For a solid mid-range pick, we recommend the Logitech Lift.
-It's a vertical mouse, which means you hold it in a 'handshake position.'
+Unlike the more conventional Logitech MX Master 3S, the Lift is a vertical mouse that you hold in a 'handshake position'.
 It can be a more ergonomic option, especially if you've experienced discomfort using a more conventional mouse.
-It has very quiet clicks and a scroll wheel that automatically switches between notched scrolling and a much quicker free-scrolling mode.
-This mouse is available in three colors that blend well into office and home setups.
-It doesn't feel as premium as higher-end options like the Logitech MX Master series mice.
-However, its shape is much better suited for small and medium-sized hands, and there's a left-handed version available.
-This mouse connects via Bluetooth or with Logitech's Bolt USB receiver.
-It's powered by a single AA battery, and Logitech advertises up to 24 months of battery life.
-It isn't quite as portable as slimmer dedicated travel mice, but it's an outstanding choice if you're looking for an ergonomic model for work or everyday browsing.
+Like the MX Master 3S, it has quiet clicks and a scroll wheel that automatically switches between regular notched scrolling and a much quicker free-scrolling mode.
+This mouse is available in three colors that blend well into a variety of office and home setups.
+It connects via Bluetooth or with Logitech's Bolt USB receiver and is powered by a single AA battery, which Logitech advertises as being able to provide 24 months of battery life.
+Unfortunately, it doesn't feel as solidly built as the pricier MX Master 3S, but its shape is much better suited for those with small and medium-sized hands.
+There's also a left-handed version available.

+It's less portable than slimmer dedicated travel mice, but it's an outstanding choice if you're looking for an ergonomic model for work or everyday browsing.
 If you're not interested in a vertical design, we recommend checking out the Logitech MX Master 2S.
-It's very similar to the Logitech MX Master 3S, but the side buttons are in a less comfortable position, and it uses an older micro-USB charging cable as opposed to USB-C. While it's available for cheaper than newer models, it's starting to get harder to find in stock from some retailers.
+It's very similar to the MX Master 3S, but the side buttons are less comfortable, and it uses an older micro-USB charging cable instead of USB-C. While it's available for cheaper than newer models, it's starting to get harder to find in stock from some retailers.

-If you're looking for a work mouse that you can use on trains, between meetings, or anywhere else, we recommend the Razer Pro Click Mini.
-It's an excellent choice for a portable productivity mouse thanks to its compact, symmetrical shape, making it easy to slip into laptop bags or even your pocket.
-It feels very sturdy, and its scroll wheel has both left and right inputs for horizontal scrolling and a free-scrolling mode.
+If you're looking for a work mouse to use while browsing your laptop on a train or between meetings, we recommend the Razer Pro Click Mini.
+Thanks to its compact, symmetrical shape, it's a portable option, making it easy to slip into laptop bags or even your pocket.
+It feels sturdy, and its scroll wheel has both left and right inputs and a free-scrolling mode.
 You can connect it wirelessly with a USB receiver or via Bluetooth and pair it with up to four devices simultaneously.
-It also has a lengthy advertised battery life of up to 465 hours when using two AA batteries.
-This mouse also has great sensor performance and click latency, so it can do double duty as a compact gaming mouse when you're finished working.
+It can also run for up to 465 hours when using two AA batteries, so you won't have to swap those out very often.
+This mouse also has surprisingly good sensor performance and click latency compared to other options, so it can pull double duty as a compact gaming mouse after work.

-Unfortunately, while it has a symmetrical shape, it isn't a truly ambidextrous design as there are only side buttons on the left.
+Unfortunately, while it has a symmetrical shape, it isn't a truly ambidextrous design, as there are only side buttons on the left.
 Also, this mouse is too small to comfortably use if you have extra-large hands.
-If you're looking for something much simpler, we recommend the Logitech Pebble M350.
-It doesn't approach the same level of performance or have the same wealth of features, but it has a very slim profile and is also significantly cheaper.
+If you don't need the Razer's broad feature suite or higher-end sensor performance, we recommend the Logitech Pebble M350.
+It doesn't approach the same level of performance, but it has a very slim, portable design and is considerably cheaper.

 Our recommendations above are what we think are currently the best work mice for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).